Guidelines for public comment to the City Council

 In order to hear as many different viewpoints as possible in the limited time available, the city council asks speakers to:

-- Wait to be recognized by the mayor.
+• Wait to be recognized by the mayor.

-- If previous speakers have made the same point, tell the mayor that you do not need to speak because your point has been made.
+• If previous speakers have made the same point, tell the mayor that you do not need to speak because your point has been made.

-- If you plan to present a handout, give it to the city clerk to distribute to council.
+• If you plan to present a handout, give it to the city clerk to distribute to council.

+• Address remarks to all council members.
 City council members pledge to be respectful and open to citizens that appear before them, and expect speakers to do the same.

 Council and staff believe that the more involved citizens are in the early stages of policy and legislation development, the better local government can meet the needs and expectations of the community.
 Agendas for Littleton City Council meetings are posted at littletongov.org/webcast.

-Regular meetings of the city council are held the first and third Tuesday of each month at 7 p.m. in the council chamber at the Littleton Center, 2255 West Berry Avenue.
+Regular meetings of the city council are held the first and third Tuesday of each month at 6:30 p.m. in the council chamber at the Littleton Center, 2255 West Berry Avenue.
 These scheduled meetings are the forum for the public to comment.
-It is the expectation of council that members keep an open mind without prejudgement, work collaboratively to identify options, openly discuss and evaluate alternatives, and listen to the concerns of others prior to making a decision.
+It is the expectation of council that members keep an open mind without prejudgment, work collaboratively to identify options, openly discuss and evaluate alternatives, and listen to the concerns of others prior to making a decision.
 It is understood that individual opinions and ideas, especially those that differ from one's own, are what allow the best discussion and decision for the community.

 Ordinances are legislative acts or local laws.
 They are the most permanent and binding form of council action.
 Ordinances deal with public safety, health, and general welfare.
 All ordinances have a first and second reading.

-On first reading, the ordinance is read by title.
-City council may ask questions of the staff.
-The mayor then opens the public hearing and citizens who have signed in are called to speak.
+On second reading, staff gives a short presentation and then city council may ask questions of the staff.
+The mayor opens the public hearing and citizens who have signed in are called to speak.
 Each public hearing item has its own sign-up sheet at the front of the city council chamber.
+Each speaker may address council for up to three minutes.
 The number of speakers and time allowed to speak may be limited by the mayor in order to keep the meeting moving forward.
 Council members may direct questions to the speaker.
 When all speakers have addressed council, the mayor closes the public hearing.
 A motion and a second are required.
 If there is no second, the motion dies.
-The mayor then asks for discussion by the council, city manager and city attorney, and speaks with staff in response to questions raised by the council.
-The mayor restates the motion and puts the question to a vote.
-If adopted, it is scheduled for second reading.
+If there is a second, the mayor then asks for discussion by the council, city manager and city attorney, and speaks with staff in response to questions raised by the council.
+If it is passed, it becomes a law.
+The law becomes effective ten days later.

-For both Scheduled Public Presentations and Unscheduled Public Appearances, speakers should not expect an immediate response.
+Speakers should not expect an immediate response.
 Issues are typically referred to city staff for follow-up and reported back to the council and the individual who initiated the comment or inquiry.